PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

 Structure of a Testcase:
 - Name incl.
 Tags: should be the same as on issue tracker system or requirements management tool
 - Description incl.
 Reference Site: list of test steps, comments and link to issue tracker system
-- Contexts: Workspace, Workbench, Folder, Parameter, Launch Config, Script Snippet
+- Contexts: mainly used Workspace, Workbench, Folder, Parameter, Launch Config and Script Snippets
 - Properties: (not used)
 - Script: main ECL script of the test
 - Verifications: (not used)